bagisto/bagisto-docs/src/architecture/backend.md

 ## Available Packages In Bagisto

 Bagisto comes with a comprehensive collection of packages that demonstrate the power of its modular architecture and repository pattern implementation.
-Each package follows the same standardized structure and design principles, allowing developers to easily understand, extend, and customize functionality across the entire platform.
+Each package follows the same standardized structure and design principles, allowing developers to understand, extend, and customize functionality across the entire platform.

 Laravel packages are the primary way of adding functionality.
 The following features are distributed into packages to enhance the application and allow developers to follow the standard way of developing custom functionality.